joatom/ai_curious/_posts/2020-12-26-blog-translator.md

 By the way, the translation just made me adapt my German writing style.
 For example, sarcasm doesn't work so well after translation, so I avoided it.
-In addition, it often depends on the correct choice of words (e.g. there is no markdown command, but there is a markdown syntax).
+Also, it often depends on the correct choice of words (e.g. there is no markdown command, but there is markdown syntax). <<eol>

+Best regards

+Johannes & the Robot